|Making learning and work count

 The latest unemployment figure is 1,604,000.
-It has fallen by 52,000 from the figure published last month.
-On the basis of later claimant count figures, Learning and Work Institute estimates that unemployment may rise, although this remains highly uncertain.
-The unemployment rate fell by 0.1 percentage points to 4.8%.
+It has fallen by 12,000 from the figure published last month.
+On the basis of later claimant count figures, Learning and Work Institute estimates that unemployment may continue to decrease, although this remains highly uncertain.
+The unemployment rate did not change, at 4.8%.

-The number and proportion of unemployed people not claiming Jobseeker’s Allowance had risen since the new Jobseeker’s Allowance sanctions regime started in October 2012.
-The proportion remains at a historically high level.
+The number and proportion of unemployed people not claiming Jobseeker’s Allowance had previously risen since October 2012.

 |Chart 3: Youth long-term unemployment (six months and over, 18-24)

-The youth long-term Jobseeker’s Allowance count (but not UC) remains far behind, at 28,900.
-The count fell by 1,300 this month.
+The youth long-term Jobseeker’s Allowance count (but not UC) remains far behind, at 26,800.
+The count fell by 1,400 this month.
 Work Programme participants are included within the count unless they are in paid work.
-Youth benefit claimants are very likely to be Universal Credit claimants rather than JSA.

 |Chart 4: Adult long-term unemployment (12 months and over, 25+)

 Adult long-term unemployment on the survey measure is now 311,000.
 The Jobseeker’s Allowance measure is 150,900.